-Wellbeing outcome Community outcomes Effects of programmes in activity area Social Thriving communities Focused engagement with key stakeholders when developing Community Plans, Master Plans and the Annual Plan ensured community input into local decisions and priority projects.
+Community outcomes Effects of programmes in activity area Thriving communities Focused engagement with key stakeholders when developing Community Plans, Master Plans and the Annual Plan ensured community input into local decisions and priority projects.
 The development of Community Plans provided opportunity for local communities to identify the 'sense of place' that is important to not only the community at the centre of the plan, but also the wider community.
 Awarding of Civic Honours ensures recognition of those who have contributed to community outcomes and who have long-standing volunteer roles within the various groups, clubs and organisations across the district.
-Environmental Stunning environment The preparation of Master Plans has ensured that there is well planned and developed environments in the future while sustainably managing the district's natural resources for the enjoyment by future generations.
-Master Plans have been created for Waitārere Beach, Foxton Beach and Tara-Ika (formally known as Gladstone Green).
+Stunning environment The preparation of Master Plans has ensured that there is well planned and developed environments in the future while sustainably managing the district's natural resources for the enjoyment by future generations.
+Master Plans have been created for Waitārere Beach, Foxton Beach and Taraika (formally known as Gladstone Green).
 The Manawatū River Loop at Foxton and Lake Horowhenua remain a focus of Council and as a result, extensive work has gone into Provincial Growth Fund and Crown funding opportunities to improve these environments.
 Council will continue to work in collaboration with the Regional Council on initiatives such as Jobs for Nature.
+Exuberant economy Timely and efficient delivery of services within statutory time limits ensures that regulatory processes are not an impediment to economic progress whilst at the same time ensuring that due process is applied correctly.

-Wellbeing Community Effects of programmes in activity area outcome outcomes Economic Exuberant economy Timely and efficient delivery of services within statutory time limits ensures that regulatory processes are not an impediment to economic progress whilst at the same time ensuring that due process is applied correctly.
-Economic development is delivered in collaboration with Horowhenua New Zealand Trust who work with local enterprise to realise local opportunities, source economic data for informed decision making and facilitate access to capability and funding mechanisms.
-Economic Enabling Infrastructure The preparation of Master Plans have ensured that infrastructure planning can occur in an integrated manner that can meet the current and future needs of each area.
-Applications to the Provincial Growth Fund and Crown Infrastructure Projects funding have resulted in earlier progression of infrastructure projects such as Gladstone Road, Queen Street upgrade and Tara-Ika.
-Cultural Vibrant Cultures Citizenship Ceremonies, Civic functions and Pōwhiri acknowledge the importance of Tikanga Māori in how we conduct proceedings.
+Economic Development is delivered in collaboration with Horowhenua New Zealand Trust who work with local enterprise to realise local opportunities, source economic data for informed decision making and facilitate access to capability and funding mechanisms.
+Enabling Infrastructure The preparation of Master Plans have ensured that infrastructure planning can occur in an integrated manner that can meet the current and future needs of each area.
+Applications to the Provincial Growth Fund and Crown Infrastructure Projects funding have resulted in earlier progression of infrastructure projects such as Gladstone Road, Queen Street upgrade and Taraika.
+Vibrant Cultures Citizenship Ceremonies, Civic functions and Powhiri acknowledge the importance of tikanga Māori in how we conduct proceedings.
 Council supports local cultural events such has Pasifika Celebration Day, Waitangi Day, Chinese New Year and school events.
-Pacific Peoples Leaders Fono was established to ensure flow of information, and ongoing interest and engagement in Council activities, from the Pacific Peoples community.
+A Pasifika Leaders Fono was established to ensure flow of information, and ongoing interest and engagement in Council activities, from the Pacific Peoples community.
 The Heritages Incentive Fund has helped landowners of heritage buildings restore, maintain and enhance these heritage features for the benefit of the community and contributing to the district's heritage value.
-Cultural Partnership with Tangata Whenua Engaging and consulting with Tangata Whenua has continued to be a priority.
-Council has engaged iwi in major projects such as the Master Plan for Tara-Ika, Community Plans for Ōhau and Manakau, Ō2NL Project and Manawatū River Loop at Foxton.
+Partnership with Tangata Whenua Engaging and consulting with Tangata Whenua has continued to be a priority.
+Council has engaged iwi in major projects such as the Master Plan for Taraika, Community Plans for Ōhau and Manakau, Ō2NL Project and Manawatū River Loop at Foxton.
 Within the development of Community Plans, Master Plans and strategies, Council's partnership with Tangata Whenua of our district is recognised.
 Resourcing Agreements have been developed in order to support participation, growth and capacity of our iwi partners.
 Regular hui take place with representatives from both Muaūpoko and Ngāti Raukawa where discussion takes place regarding projects, review of strategies and plans, and Council's work programme.